 |With Distinction||3.26 – 3.50|

-St. John Baptist de La Salle Award for Excellence in Leadership is given for notable and meritorious performance in academic and extra-curricular activities, management, and participation in relevant projects, and achievements during a student’s stay in the University.
+St. John Baptist de La Salle Award for Excellence in Leadership is awarded to graduating students for notable and meritorious performances, participation in academic competitions, leadership, and extra-curricular involvement during their stay at DLSU-D.

-Cultural Award is given to a graduating student who has exhibited exemplary performance in the field of Performing Arts; thus contributing immensely in the development of the consciousness in culture and the arts among the members of the community.
+Cultural Award is given to graduating students who have exhibited exemplary performance in the field of performing arts, thus contributing immensely in the development of the consciousness in culture and the arts among the members of the community.

-The Athlete of the Year award is given to a graduating student who has consistently shown excellent performance as Patriots, winning gold medals and accolades for the university.
+The Athletes of the Year is awarded to graduating students who have consistently shown excellent performance as Patriots, winning gold medals and accolades for the DLSU-D.

-Loyalty award is given to graduating students who finished elementary, secondary, and tertiary education from De La Salle or De La Salle supervised schools.
+Loyalty award is awarded to graduating students who finished elementary, secondary, and tertiary education from any De La Salle school or De La Salle supervised schools.

-Golden Gear Award is given to a College of Engineering, Architecture, and Technology graduating student who has good academic standing and GPA of not lower than 3.00.
+Golden Gear Award is the highest award given to a College of Engineering, Architecture, and Technology (CEAT) graduating student with good academic standing and who has rendered significant contribution to the University.